 Local culture in Canada derives from an amalgamation of various immigrant cultures.
-Indeed, many newly-arrived expats may be surprised to find remnants of their own culture reflected in Canada’s various customs.
-While culture shock in Canada is not a problem most expats are likely to deal with, there are still a few things worth knowing.
+Indeed, you may be surprised to find remnants of your own culture reflected in Canada’s various customs.
+While culture shock in Canada is not something you’re likely to deal with, there are still a few things worth knowing about local culture in Canada.

 Language barrier in Canada